 They come out soft and sweet with a little bit of cinnamon spice.
 Little Dude and I could eat a whole batch, I am quite sure of it!

 We did share a few with my husband, begrudgingly.
 Next time we may need to make a double batch.

 We have enjoyed them as a side dish several times over the years.
 Their light sweetness is perfect alongside a nice salty slice of ham and duchess sweet potatoes.
 What a fun fall meal!

 We have also served them with roast pork and pumpkin pepper jack macaroni and cheese.
 They would be fabulous alongside pork chops or grilled or roasted chicken as well.

-This last time we made these gems we topped them with honey cinnamon crunch ice cream.
-I have to say the combination of the warm apples and ice cream was amazing!
+This last time we made these slow cooker cinnamon apples, we topped them with honey cinnamon crunch ice cream.
+I have to say the combination of the warm spiced apples and ice cream was amazing!